 If there’s one celebration that I think I’ll never get tired of attending is a wedding.
 I love weddings!
-In fact, my dream business is to cater wedding requirements that somehow my closest friends are already helping me achieved it, but with no charging fees!
-If ever this would happen, it will be in collaboration with a fulltone effects pedals Musicians friend, who is into a Music & Sound System business.
+In fact, my dream business is to cater to wedding requirements that somehow my closest friends are already helping me achieved it, but with no charging fees!

 While we waited at the Reception, I was really feeling nervous but somehow managed to run the show with confidence, and ended it still with smiles, but with hurting feet because of my 3-inch heels haha!

-What I did not expect was the emotions that Cookay had when I asked her to give her sister a message.
+What I did not expect were the emotions that Cookay had when I asked her to give her sister a message.

 These two are not only sisters but friends.
 That’s why!
 But I’m certain that those are tears of happiness that finally her sister has also found.

 Now, talk about the details of the wedding, I’m really glad everything went well from the photography service down to the smallest details.
 The food and venue were also great except for one minor thing “the restaurant has no enough water goblets!”
 But if there’s one experience that I will always remember aside from being the master of the ceremony that day, was the solemnity of the ceremony itself and the INC chapel, where Ais & Nami exchanged vows.

 Of course, weddings won’t be complete without the photo opps with the couple!

 And the wacky 0ne!
 Spot the best one!